Medically reviewed by Drugs.com. Last updated on Mar 11, 2022.

 Arformoterol belongs to the family of medicines known as bronchodilators.
 Bronchodilators are medicines that are breathed in through the mouth to open up the bronchial tubes (air passages) in the lungs.
-It is taken by inhalation (an inhaler) to help decrease coughing, wheezing, shortness of breath, and troubled breathing by increasing the flow of air into the lungs.
+They relieve coughing, wheezing, shortness of breath, and troubled breathing by increasing the flow of air into the lungs.

 This medicine is available only with your doctor's prescription.

 Before using Brovana

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of arformoterol inhalation in the pediatric population.
 Safety and efficacy have not been established.